LearningOS/uCore-Tutorial-Guide/README.md

-# uCore-Tutorial-Guide-2025S
+# uCore-Tutorial-Guide
-Documentation of uCore-Tutorial-Guide-2025S
+Lab manual for the uCore labs of Tsinghua University's Operating System course.

-Deployed version can be found [here](https://LearningOS.github.io/uCore-Tutorial-Guide-2025S/).
+Deployed version can be found [here](https://LearningOS.github.io/uCore-Tutorial-Guide/).